-- i) The development must conform with the terms of and the plans accompanying the application for permission and must remain in conformity with such terms and plans, save as may be otherwise required by (any of) the following condition(s), or approved amendment(s). - ii) The development must be begun not later than the expiration of 3 years from the date of this permission. - iii) The development shall not be occupied or brought into use until the space shown on the submitted plan for the parking and manoeuvring of vehicles has been provided.
-When provided the space for the parking and manoeuvring of vehicles shall be thereafter retained. - iv) Before the use is commenced, a management plan shall be submitted to and approved in writing by the local planning authority, identifying management of the property, including staffing, waste disposal, parking, noise control and procedures for complaints.
-The approved management plan shall be implemented and thereafter retained as such. - v) Notwithstanding the provisions of the Town and Country Planning (Use Classes) Order 1987 (or any order revoking and re-enacting that order with or without modification) the premises shall be used only as a residential home for three children and up to four staff and for no other purpose (including any other use falling within Class C2 of the Order) but may revert back to C3 (dwellinghouses) on cessation of the C2 use. - vi) Before the use is implemented, details of drainage works (including SUDs) for the disposal of surface water for the rear car parking area shall be submitted in writing to and approved by the Local Planning Authority.
-The approved drainage works shall be implemented before the development is brought into use and thereafter retained as such.
+- i) The development must conform with the terms of and the plans accompanying the application for permission and must remain in conformity with such terms and plans, save as may be otherwise required by (any of) the following condition(s), or approved amendment(s). - ii) The development must be begun not later than the expiration of 3 years from the date of this permission. - iii) Before the use is commenced, a management plan shall be submitted to and approved in writing by the local planning authority, identifying management of the property, including staffing, waste disposal, parking, noise control and procedures for complaints.
+The approved management plan shall be implemented and thereafter retained as such. - Notwithstanding the provisions of the Town and Country Planning (Use Classes) Order 1987 (or any order revoking and re-enacting that order with or without modification) the premises shall be used only as a residential home for three children and up to four staff and for no other purpose (including any other use falling within Class C2 of the Order) but may revert back to C3 (dwellinghouses) on cessation of the C2 use.